 The Bibliographic Services Division, a part of Library Operations, provides access to the biomedical journal literature and other data sources produced by the National Library of Medicine (NLM).
 It does this primarily through the production of MEDLINE®, a database of bibliographic citations and abstracts of the biomedical and life sciences journals.
 The MEDLINE database is accessed through the PubMed® database system, and is also licensed to researchers and commercial database providers.
 Statistical data are available at: http://www.nlm.nih.gov/bsd/pmresources.html#statistics.
 BSD also provides support for other NLM systems such as the Unified Medical Language System (UMLS), the Value Set Authority Center (VSAC), and ClinicalTrials.gov.

 The Division has two sections: Index Section and MEDLARS Management Section.
-In addition, the staff of the Office of the Chief, BSD, is responsible for interactions with publishers and editors of biomedical journals and the administration of NLM's Literature Selection Technical Review Committee (LSTRC) in its review of journals for inclusion in MEDLINE.
+In addition, the staff of the Office of the Chief, BSD, is responsible for supporting the Associate Director for Library Operations and the NLM Literature Selection Technical Review Committee (LSTRC) in the review of journals for inclusion in MEDLINE.
 The Division works with publishers of journals recommended by LSTRC to receive acceptable electronic citation and abstract data for inclusion in MEDLINE.

 The Index Section, which produces MEDLINE data, is the largest component of BSD.
 The Section creates bibliographic citations for each article published in journals covered by MEDLINE, and performs subject analysis by which concepts that are discussed in each indexable article are assigned descriptors from the Medical Subject Headings (MeSH®) controlled vocabulary.